smaegol/PlasFlow/README.md

 ## TBD

 In next releases we plan to retrain models using the most recent TensorFlow release.
 During the development of PlasFlow there was a lot of changes in the TensorFlow library and the newest version is not compatible with models trained for TensorFlow.
 However, retraining requires signficant computational effort and recoding.
-As we want to include *Archaea* sequences (which are missed now) in the models, we plan to train new models with the last TensorFlow version and release new version at the beginning of 2018.
+As we want to include *Archaea* sequences (which are missed now) in the models, we plan to train new models with the latest TensorFlow version and release new version of PlasFlow at the beginning of 2018.